Certified Organic Matcha from Kyoto, Japan

 Health Benefits of Matcha

-Matcha contains fluorine compound that prevents cavities and bad breath.
+Fluorine compounds in Matcha prevent cavities and bad breath.

 How to make Matcha